Spiritual Healing (album)

 Spiritual Healing is the third studio album by American death metal band Death, released on February 16, 1990, by Combat Records.
 It is the band's only album to feature both guitarist James Murphy and bassist Terry Butler and the last to feature drummer Bill Andrews.

-Overview

-Spiritual Healing was the first of Death's albums to show Schuldiner's lyrics moving away from the gore and horror themes of previous works, focusing instead on themes of society and "real life horror", including serial killers, drug addiction, genetic reconstruction (influenced by a story on That's Incredible!), and faith healers.
+The album marked a shift in style and content for the band, lyrically focusing on social evils and musically being more technical, as opposed to the gore-centered, straightforward death metal of their previous two albums.
+Due to this shift, the album received polarizing reception upon release.

+Background and recording

-The musical content is more obviously melodic, a facet highlighted by James Murphy's characteristic lead guitar playing.
-The members of Death and their manager/co-producer Eric Greif stayed in a single motel room at the Safari Inn, near Busch Gardens, for the entire six weeks the album was recorded and mixed, although bassist Terry Butler and drummer Bill Andrews frequently went home as they lived in the Tampa area.
+The members of Death and their manager Eric Greif stayed in a single motel room at the Safari Inn, near Busch Gardens, for the entire six weeks the album was recorded and mixed, although bassist Terry Butler and drummer Bill Andrews frequently went home as they lived in the Tampa area.

-This was the final Death album cover painted by Ed Repka.
-This period was one of massive controversy for Death, as Butler and Andrews toured Europe without Schuldiner (who refused to do the tour on the basis that it had been badly organised), with vocalist Louis Carrisalez in his place.
-Butler and Andrews left the band following the tour.

-Greif played a Kawai K1 keyboard part in the middle of title track "Spiritual Healing".
+Terry Butler recalls one moment during the recording process where producer Scott Burns managed to omit an erroneous cymbal hit by cutting the tape with a razor and "splicing the tape back."
+Butler also stated that guitarist James Murphy misplaced his tremolo bar and performed his guitar solo on the title track using a screwdriver instead.

 The "joke & jam" tracks on the Spiritual Healing re-issue were a result of heat exhaustion, as the band was practicing in a mini warehouse in summer with no air conditioning.
 The band would play a few songs then stop, as they would be close to passing out from the intense heat.

+This was the final Death album cover painted by Ed Repka.

+This period was controversial for Death, as Butler and Andrews toured Europe without Schuldiner (who refused to do the tour on the basis that it had been badly organized), with vocalist Louis Carrisalez and guitarist Walter Traschler in his place.
+In response, Schuldiner pursued legal action, while firing them and shifting towards employing guest musicians on future releases.